 Buttons and Controls

-On the front you’ll see the panel with a backlit window and arrow buttons to adjust accordingly certin items within the menu like the time and temp.
-The backlit control panel has great breadth of options like being able to adjust the temperature, clock and brew size by means of the up/down arrow buttons, There is also an auto shutoff and the option to pause a brewing cycle.
+On the front you’ll see the panel with a backlit window and the three brew size buttons, above them is the Menu button and above the window is the power button.
+The control panel has great breadth of options like being able to adjust the temperature, clock and brew size by means of the menu button.

-This Keurig model is one in which the temperature can be adjusted: the factory default setting is at 192 degrees F, but there is a five-degree window that can be adjusted via the control panel.
+This Keurig model is one in which the temperature can be adjusted: the factory default setting is at 192 degrees F, and this is the highest temp; but there is a five-degree window that can be adjusted via the control panel.
+The lowest setting is 187 degrees.
 The desired temp setting should be visible on the front window.

 The water reservoir holds 60 oz which is a little bigger on average and should last through up to 10 brewings, give or take.
-It is very user-friendly.
+It is very user-friendly; has a max fill line to prevent overfilling.
 It’s not only removable, but can also be filled or refilled when stationary through the lid on top, and the blue backlight will blink when it needs refilling.

 Ease of Use